 The Province has committed to dedicate the cumulative combined net income of OPG and Hydro One in excess of the Province's interest cost of its investment in its electricity subsidiaries to OEFC.
 Under these arrangements, the Province can recoup all costs associated with its investments in electricity subsidiaries on a cumulative basis before any income can be recognized by OEFC.
-In the year ended March 31, 2007, OPG and Hydro One earned an aggregate amount of \$914 million, \$394 million in excess of the Province's annual financing cost of \$520 million.
-OEFC has reflected \$67 million as income for the year (March 2006 - Nil) as the accumulated shortfall of the Province at March 2006 amounted to \$327 million.
+For the year ended March 31, 2008, OPG and Hydro One earned an aggregate amount of \$926 million.
+This amount is \$406 million in excess of the Province's annual financing cost of \$520 million.
+OEFC reflected \$422 million as income for the year (2007-\$67 million) including a payment of \$16 million to the Province from Bruce Restart Trust dedicated to OEFC.